Senate sends farm bill to Obama

 He said the farm bill isn’t perfect, “but on the whole, it will make a positive difference not only for the rural economies that grow America’s food, but for our nation.”

-The regional incentives scattered throughout the bill helped it pass easily in the House last week, 251-166.
+Those incentives scattered throughout the bill — a boost for crop insurance popular in the Midwest and higher subsidies for Southern rice and peanut farmers, for example — helped the bill pass easily in the House last week, 251-166.
 House leaders who had objected to the legislation since 2011 softened their disapproval as they sought to put the long-stalled bill behind them.
-Leaders in both parties also have hoped to bolster rural candidates in this year’s midterm elections.
+Leaders in both parties also have hoped to bolster rural candidates in November’s congressional elections.

 Follow Mary Clare Jalonick on Twitter: http://twitter.com/mcjalonick